gitcoinco/data-ops/DATA-DOCUMENTATION.md

 ## Data Tips

+Generally, if you have access to Metabase, check out how each metric is composed to get an understanding of what each Gitcoin table is used for.
+Additional tips below!

 1. When working with `dashboard_bounty`, you'll universally want to apply `current_bounty=True`, except if you're working with historical snapshots.

 2. When working with `dashboard_bounty`, constraining `idx_status` to a subset of `open`, `started`, `submitted`, and `done` is most accurate.